 As a priest’s ministry is directed to his fellow human beings, he's effective only to the degree that his own humanity serves as a bridge between God and humanity.
 So, the priest must be as humanly credible and as acceptable as possible.

 Our college offers each seminarian a personalised and accompanied apprenticeship to aid their growth in self-knowledge, integrity and responsibility.
-These are called "formation sessions" or "formation advisory meetings", with ones "formator" and is supplemented with spiritual direction.
+These are called "formation sessions" or "formation advisory meetings", with ones "formator" (a priest mentor) and is supplemented with spiritual direction.
 Through this process, each is alerted to the particular forms of inconsistency which are likely to compromise their vocational growth.
 Each seminarian learns to know and accept their their own fundamental needs, personal and family history, limitations and fragility.

 Each seminarian is assigned to work in one of seven ministry groups which manage the day to day life of the College: care of the College Chapel, and dining area, Grounds and Buildings, Management and Information Services, Cultural Events; Sport & Recreation.
 These activities bring to the surface how seminarians organise their work, take initiatives, demonstrate leadership, and relate to one another and to the seminary authorities.
 These activities also help to develop the virtues in one that are expressive of vocational commitment; fostering of asceticism and therefore an apprenticeship in self mastery in its many forms (diet, time management, sleep, exercise, recreation etc.)